At a Glance

 Lindenwood University has been continuously accredited by the Higher Learning Commission (HLC) since 1921.
 Take advantage of curriculum accredited by the Commission on Institution of Higher Education and the Missouri Department of Elementary and Secondary Education.

-What You'll Learn
+What You'll Learn in a School Administration Degree Program

 - Foundations of Education Administration